nmdcom/NModcom/doc/Tutorial.md

 [Back to top](#Tutorial) |
 [View code for this section](https://github.com/nmdcom/NModcom/blob/main/NModcom.ExampleApp/SimEnvOnly.cs).

-A MODCOM simulation is always coordinated by a class that implements ISimEnv, for example the SimEnv class that is part of the framework.
-At a minimum, you must provide the start- and stoptime of the simulation.
-Then the simulation can be run by invoking the Run() method:
+The first step in creating a MODCOM simulation is setting up the simulation environment.
+The simulation environment is a class that keeps track of the component models in a simulation and coordinates their interactions.
+The behaviour of the simulation environment is defined by the ISimEnv interface.
+The MODCOM framework provides SimEnv, a class that implements ISimEnv.
+Using SimEnv to create a simulation is as simple as providing start- and stoptime of the simulation.
+Then the simulation can be run by invoking the Run() method.

 ```
 ISimEnv simenv = new SimEnv()